SOCR/DataSifterText/README.md

 Notice that in summarization mode, we will only do keywords-swap.

 Example:
-$ python total.py 0 0
+$ python total.py 0 0 <filename>

+Built-in example:
+python3 total.py 0 0 processed_0_prepare.csv

 will run the obfuscation without summarization and doing keywords-swap.